chelms21/coderclickrepo/DEVLOG.md

 11-28-21: made upgrades section

-11-29-21: fixed bug where it would not save prestige
+11-29-21: fixed bug where it would not save prestige, added prestige shop section